lenaAlenazi/Coffee-Leaf-Diseases-Classification-using-Deep-Learning-Models/README.md

 # Coffee-Leaf-Diseases-Classification-using-Deep-Learning-Models
-This is the source codes and files of our graduation project : Coffee Leaf Diseases Classification using Deep Learning Models - College of Computer, Information Technology (IT)
-# Coffee-Leaf-Diseases-Classification-using-Deep-Learning-Models
 ## Proposed Work for Coffee Leaf Classification 🌱
 We proposed the Coffee Leaf Quadruple Classifier (CLQC), a model that is divided into four distinct stages.